KhairulM/Python-Maze-Solver/README.md

 # Python-Maze-Solver
-Solves maze images using graph expansion and depth first search, implemented using Python
+Solves maze images using graph expansion and depth first search, #Balas_Dendam_UAS_Matdis

+why are you reading this???